top of page

 • They can leave immediately if something feels wrong

 Safeguarding conversations matter more than rules alone.
+Encourage your child to communicate openly about their experiences.

-6. Are you supervising access to social VR?
+6. Are You Supervising Access to Social VR?

 Young people should not be: